Dr. Charif Bahbouh, CSc.

 Mgr.
 Veronika Kramáreková, Ph.D.
-(1987) works as an assistant professor at the Department of Middle Eastern Studies at the University of West Bohemia in Pilsen, where she also completed her BA and MA.
+(1987) works in the Integration Centre Prague as an intercultural worker for Arab community.
+Before that she was for eight years an assistant professor at the Department of Middle Eastern Studies at the University of West Bohemia in Pilsen, where she also completed her BA and MA.
 She earned her PhD. also in Pilsen at the Department of Anthropology with her dissertation on "The sociological significance of khat chewing in Yemen".

 PhDr.
 Bronislav Ostřanský, PhD.

 Dr. Ostřanský graduated from the Arab studies and the history and culture of the Islam countries at the FF of the Charles University in Prague.
 He also lectured Czech at the university in Cairo.
 Currently, he works as a researcher at the Orient department of the Academy of Sciences of the Czech Republic, where he is interested in classical Islam, sufism, folk religiosity, and the culture of the Islam countries in general.

 He published several books and papers, including the Arab Oneirocriticism in the Middle Ages and Present (Arabská oneirokritika ve středověku a v současnosti), and A small Encyclopedia of the Islam and Muslim Society (Malá encyklopedie islámu a muslimské společnosti).